 - In an airtight container, the truffles will last in the fridge for up to a week.

-*An injector tip is a long pastry tip that allows you to easily fill baked goods and pastries.
+*You can also use candy melts if you have them, I prefer the chocolate chips, but the candy melts lend a harder/smoother finish. **An injector tip is a long pastry tip that allows you to easily fill baked goods and pastries.
 I got mine in this decorating set, but I'm sure most baking stores sell them.
 Any other tip with a small, round tip would also probably do the trick!

 Recipe adapted from: The Cookie Dough Lover’s Cookbook by Lindsay Landis